Alaska: U.S. territorial incorporation

 During World War II, the Aleutian Islands Campaign focused on Attu, Agattu and Kiska, all of which were occupied by the Empire of Japan.
-During the Japanese occupation, a white American civilian and two United States Navy personnel were killed at Attu and Kiska respectively, and nearly a total of 50 Aleut civilians and eight sailors were interned in Japan.
+During the Japanese occupation, an American civilian and two United States Navy personnel were killed at Attu and Kiska respectively, and almost 50 Aleut civilians and eight sailors were interned in Japan.
 About half of the Aleuts died during the period of internment.
 Unalaska/Dutch Harbor and Adak became significant bases for the United States Army, United States Army Air Forces and United States Navy.
-The United States Lend-Lease program involved flying American warplanes through Canada to Fairbanks and then Nome; Soviet pilots took possession of these aircraft, ferrying them to fight the German invasion of the Soviet Union.
+The United States Lend-Lease program involved flying American warplanes through Canada to Fairbanks and then Nome.
+Soviet pilots took possession of these aircraft, ferrying them to fight the German invasion of the Soviet Union.
 The construction of military bases contributed to the population growth of some Alaskan cities.

 Statehood

 Statehood for Alaska was an important cause of James Wickersham early in his tenure as a congressional delegate.
 Decades later, the statehood movement gained its first real momentum following a territorial referendum in 1946.
-The Alaska Statehood Committee and Alaska's Constitutional Convention would soon follow.
+The Alaska Statehood Committee and Alaska's Constitutional Convention soon followed.
 Statehood supporters also found themselves fighting major battles against political foes, mostly in the U.S. Congress but also within Alaska.
-Statehood was approved by the U.S. Congress on July 7, 1958; Alaska was officially proclaimed a state on January 3, 1959.
+Statehood was approved by the U.S. Congress on July 7, 1958.
+Alaska was officially proclaimed a state on January 3, 1959.